juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

 - playing audio (optionally looping)
 - recording a call
 - accepting DTMF input
-- transferring a call (to a conversation, or a new NCCO)
+- transferring a call (to a conference, or a new NCCO)
 - ... and much more

 .. raw:: pdf